Department

 The ARC is the main agricultural research institution in South Africa.
 It was established by the Agricultural Research Act of 1990 and is mandated to conduct R&D and effect the transfer of technology to promote agriculture and industry; contribute to better quality of life; and facilitate and ensure the conservation of natural resources.

-Over the medium term, the ARC planned to focus on generating knowledge and technologies that will enhance the efficiencies of crop production, animal production and health; managing natural resources; developing a foot-and‐ mouth vaccine production facility at Onderstepoort to reduce reliance on imports; maintaining national assets; and providing diagnostic and analytical services on behalf of the department.
+Over the medium term, the council aimed to focus on:generating knowledge and technologies that enhance efficiencies of crop production, animal production and health, the management of natural resources, and research and development; developing a foot-and-mouth disease facility at Onderstepoort to reduce reliance on imports; maintaining national assets such as irrigation and mechanisation laboratories; and providing diagnostic and analytical services on behalf of the department and industry stakeholders.

 Mintek